quickgrid/ai-resources/papers.md

 <details>

  **Applying Pre-trained Language Representations to Downstream tasks**
  - `Two strategies` for applying pre-trained language representations downstream tasks.
 They are `fine-tuning` and `feature-based`.
  - Feature-based representations are applied as `additional features` to task-specific architectures.
  - Fine-tuning approaches like `GPT` introduces `minimal task specific parameters`.
 It is trained by downstream tasks by `fine-tuning all pre-trained parameters`.

  **Limitations of existing Unidirectional Language Models**
  - Standard language models are `unidirectional`. `GPT` uses `left-to-right` architecture, where can only attend to previous tokens in self attention layer by masking future tokens.
  - This can be `harmful` when fine-tuning on `token-level tasks like Question Answering`, which requires context incorporated from both directions.

  **BERT**
  - BERT (Bidirectional Encoder Representations from Transformers) is a `language representation model` introduced in the paper.
+ - Similar to GPT, BERT has pre-training and fine-tuning stage.
+Each downstream task has separate finetuned model even if they are initialized with same pre-trained model parameters.
+ - In contrast to GPT, BERT is a `transformer encoder model`.
  - Designed to `pretrain` deep bidirectional representations from `unlabeled data` by `jointly conditioning on left and right context` in all layers.
  - `An additional output layer` is added to create `SOTA (state-of-the-art)` models that performs well on sentence-level and token-level tasks.
 Tasks include QA, language inference etc.
-  - `Alleviates constraints` of unidirectional models by introducing `Masked Language Model (MLM)` pre-training task.
+ - `Alleviates constraints` of unidirectional models (e.g. GPT) by introducing `Masked Language Model (MLM)` pre-training task.
  - Also uses `next sentence prediction` task to jointly pretrain on text-pair representations.
-  - During finetuning `all parameters are fine-tuned`.
+ - Similar to GPT, during finetuning `all parameters are fine-tuned`.

  **Masked Language Model (MLM)**
  - MLM `randomly masks some input tokens`, and the objective is to `predict original vocabulary id` based only on context.
  - MLM enables representations to `fuse left and right context`.

  **Special Tokens**
  - `[CLS]` token added in front of every training example.
  - `[SEP]` special separator token.
-It can be separating question and answers.
+It can be used for separating question and answers.

+ **Input and Ouput Representations**
+ - BERT input representation can unambiguously handle both single and paired sentence `(<question, answer>)` in one token sequence.
+ - Here, a sentence is considered as `arbitrary span of contiguous text`, rather than liguistic sentence.
+ - Sequence here is referred as `input token sequence` to BERT which can be a `single sentence or pair of sentences packed together`.

  </details>